joeyjoplin/promo-targeting/README.md

 The NFT coupon purchase button and its economic logic will be improved in upcoming releases.

 7. We recommend using the Solflare wallet for payments via Solana Pay.
 Currently, there is a known issue with Phantom that prevents payments from being completed

+8. Example AI prompts for Campaigns creation:
+- Targeted wallet:  Create campaign for one day holiday sale.
+One Coupon.
+Target wallet.
+50% off product 1.
+Ends at Dec,14
+- Non target wallet (Marketplace airdrop): Create campaign for Happy Saturday.
+50 Coupons.
+All users.
+No targeted wallet.
+50% off product 2.
+Ends at Dec,15

 ## ProgramID
 41eti7CsZBWD1QYdor2RnxmqzsaNGpRQCkJQZqX2JEKr